Riley-Py/UWaterloo-Work/SCI 238/Summary Notes/Chapter 1/Notes.md

-- Age of universe i
+- *Observable universe* - portion of entire universe that we can potentially observe